sbougerel/autosync-magit/README.md

 want to synchronise.
 Example:

     ((nil . ((autosync-magit-commit-message .
-"My commit message") (autosync-magit-pull-interval .
-30)
+"My commit message") (autosync-magit-pull-timer .
+300)
              (mode . autosync-magit))))

 The configuration above turns on the minor mode for any file visited in the same directory as `.dir-locals.el` or in its sub-directories.
 The `autosync-magit-commit-message` is used as the commit message for each commit.
-The `autosync-magit-pull-interval` is the minimum interval between pull attempts, in seconds.
-See the documentation for each variable for more details.
+The `autosync-magit-pull-timer` controls the period between background pull attempts, in seconds.
+See the documentation of each variable for more details.

 This is a simple package, that lends much of its functionality to `magit` that does all the work asynchronously under the hood.